StanczakDominik/stanczakdominik.github.io/posts/first-joss-review.md

 [for-(often-a-lot-of)-profit](https://www.theguardian.com/science/2017/jun/27/profitable-business-scientific-publishing-bad-for-science)
 journals such as those by Reed-Elsevier or Springer.

-And today, [I've been called into service](https://github.com/openjournals/joss-reviews/issues/2133#issuecomment-618617823) to review [VlaPy, "1D-1V Vlasov-Poisson(-Fokker-Planck) Plasma Physics Simulation Tool"](https://github.com/joglekara/VlaPy).
-I'm really looking forward to it!
+And a few days ago, [I've been called into service](https://github.com/openjournals/joss-reviews/issues/2133#issuecomment-618617823) to review [VlaPy, "1D-1V Vlasov-Poisson(-Fokker-Planck) Plasma Physics Simulation Tool"](https://github.com/joglekara/VlaPy).
+While I'm digging into that code, I thought I'd write something up about JOSS in general!

 <!-- TEASER_END -->

-Here are few factoids about JOSS and open science that you might not have been aware of.
+JOSS, as a software-centric journal, is mostly managed via GitHub.
+Reviewers sign up [here](https://joss.theoj.org/reviewer-signup.html) (which is a link I'd like to recommend that you follow!).
+It's mostly meant to solve one issue:

 ## Research software attribution